kazurayam/WebDriverFactory4ks/README.md

 ---

 Let me assume, I opened Chrome with a Profile 'Katalon' and logged-in Salesforce applition.
 If I could somehow let Katalon Studio to start Chrome with the same Profile 'Katalon', then the test will run without requiring manual intervention.
 But how can I achieve it?

+## Problem analysis

 ### How to open Chrome with predefined profile